 After being good and eating in for days on end, takeout can be such a treat.
 But that deliciousness doesn’t happen magically.
 It takes a dedicated team to prep, cook, package, and get it to your car window or front door—and that calls for a thank-you.

-- “We hope you’re staying safe out there and taking good care of yourself.
+- “We hope you’re staying safe out there.
 Thanks for taking care of us!”

 - “You have no idea how much happiness you’re delivering with every takeout bag.
 Thank you for keeping the goodness coming!”

 - “Original Pizza night is pretty much like Christmas Day around here.
 Thank you for continuing to serve up the best.”